Rajah & Tann

 |Lawyers sitting as arbitrator||8|

 Founded in 1976, Rajah & Tann is one of Singapore’s leading full-service firms.
 The roots of the international arbitration practice go back to 1999, when Sundaresh Menon (later Singapore’s attorney general and now chief justice) and Chong Yee Leong worked on a case in Bangkok.
 Other cases swiftly followed and the pair worked on cases throughout Asia over the next four years.

-The entire group moved laterally to Jones Day in 2003 but returned three years later with new international know-how and experience.
-At this point, Rajah & Tann created a stand-alone arbitration practice.
-This was initially led by Yee Leong until his departure with a team for Allen & Gledhilll in 2013.
+The entire group moved laterally to Jones Day in 2003, but returned three years later with new international know-how and experience.
+At this point Rajah & Tann created a stand-alone arbitration practice, initially led by Yee Leong until he left with a team for Allen & Gledhill in 2013.

-In addition to Yeap, the firm fields six senior counsel, including Francis Xavier, who sits as arbitrator.
+In addition to Yeap, the firm fields seven SCs, including Francis Xavier, who sits as arbitrator.
 Other names to know include Eri Hertiawan and newly minted partner Simon Barrie Sasmoyo, who jointly lead the firm’s team in Indonesia.